NieneB/InternshipReport/index.md

 Starting with:
 No change vs change
 Change can happen in the spatial domain, the temporal domain or the thematic domain of the data.

+<p id="catphenom" class="table"> Categories of possible animations for dynamic phenomena. </p>

 <table>
 	<tr>